 This page deals with standard applications from householders and commercial establishments.
 There are slightly different procedures and requirements for major developments.
+It is aimed at giving helpful information on the procedures and we do not assume responsibility to any party for the following information.
+You should take and rely on your own independent professional advice as appropriate to the circumstances.

 The Council published a new guide in early 2020 on the various opportunities during the planning process for third parties to intervene in the development and consideration of planning applications, called Statement of Community Involvement.
 What follows is supplementary and more informal guidance.